chasemp/timeline/markdown/2024-06-27-linkedin-post-no-longer-active-i-have-a-part-time-internship.md

 ---

 [NO LONGER ACTIVE]
-"I have a part-time internship opening in the platform/appsec space.
+I have a part-time internship opening in the platform/appsec space.
 It may be a good opportunity to build out a resume while in school.
 It is paid and it is remote.

 [View shared link →](https://gusea1p01.rec.pro.ukg.net/ARC1037ARCHT/JobBoard/7b869dcd-0d1e-4fe4-be7d-df83dc5a593a/OpportunityDetail?opportunityId=760449ce-3cb0-414b-b509-a6eb07574440)